lewoudar/scalpel/docs/static-spider.md

 # Static spider

-Scalpel aims to provide a simple interface to write spiders.
+Pyscalpel aims to provide a simple interface to write spiders.
 To demonstrate it, we will try to scrape quotes on [quotes.toscrape](https://quotes.toscrape.com/).
-I will assume you already installed scalpel following the [installation](installation.md) guide.
+I will assume you already installed Pyscalpel following the [installation](installation.md) guide.

 ## Learning HTML, CSS and XPATH